Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning: Introduction

 Chain-of-thought (CoT) reasoning techniques have been shown to improve the performance of large language models (LLMs) by generating step-by-step reasoning traces before generating a final answer \citep{wei2022chain}.
 Many works suggest that the reasoning process described in CoT explanations may be a possible description of how models make predictions \citep{NEURIPS2022_8bb0d291, yao2023react, sun2023recitationaugmented}.
 However, despite the remarkable success of CoT in many reasoning tasks, recent works show that LLMs-generated reasoning traces can be incorrect \citep{Zhang2023HowLM} and unfaithful \citep{Turpin2023LanguageMD}.

 Reasoning implicitly involves two steps: identifying the rules and facts (inference chains) necessary to reach a conclusion and then robustly using them to reach said conclusion \citep{levesque1986knowledge}.
-Our paper studies whether LLMs reliably use inference chains to arrive at a conclusion.\footnote{Please note that throughout our paper, when we mention reasoning faithfulness, we mean how reliably the model uses their reasoning steps to arrive at a correct answer.} In standard CoT, LLMs can generate plausible explanations with the final answer not necessarily guaranteed to follow the reasoning chain or imply a causal relation between the reasoning chain and the model’s outcome \citep{lyu2023faithful}.
+Our paper studies whether LLMs reliably use inference chains to arrive at a conclusion.\footnote{In our paper, reasoning faithfulness refers to how reliably the model uses its reasoning steps to arrive at a correct answer.} In standard CoT, LLMs can generate plausible explanations with the final answer not necessarily guaranteed to follow the reasoning chain or imply a causal relation between the reasoning chain and the model’s outcome \citep{lyu2023faithful}.
 Most recent efforts have either focused on the performance of LLMs on various reasoning tasks or their faithfulness in CoT generation, ignoring the sequential relationship between CoT and the final answer \citep{Huang2022TowardsRI, Lanham2023MeasuringFI}.

 In this work, we address this gap by introducing a methodology for interpreting the relationship between the CoT trace and the final answer based on causal mediation analysis \citep{Pearl2001DirectAI}.
 Causal mediation analysis is a method of causal inference that studies the change in a response variable following an intervention or treatment.
 More concretely, we use this method to measure and interpret the contribution of a reasoning chain (mediator) to the final answer (observed output), as shown in Fig.\ref{fig:GPT4_example}.
 We propose multiple interventions on the model inputs and mediators (reasoning chain) to unveil the causal effect of specific reasoning steps in a model's output.